header source

 ぷるぷるした直方体

-Cover Image for Running I2C on Pro Micro (2) - Connecting with I2C
+Cover Image for Running I2C on Pro Micro (2) - I2C Connection

-Running I2C on Pro Micro (2) - Connecting with I2C
+Running I2C on Pro Micro (2) - I2C Connection

-In this second article of the series, we will look at the basics of I2C and its use on the Pro Micro.
+In this second article of the series, we'll look at the basics of I2C and its use with Pro Micro.

-Communication is possible using just two lines: the clock signal (SCL) and the data signal (SDA), connecting each IC.
-It seems to be a suitable standard for systems that require scalability.
-There is also a compatible higher version called I3C.
+It uses two lines, a clock signal (SCL) and a data signal (SDA), allowing communication by simply connecting each IC.
+It seems to be a good standard for systems that need expandability.
+There's also a compatible upper version called I3C.

 Source: https://www.rohm.co.jp/electronics-basics/micon/mi_what7

-The IC that operates the connected devices is called the master, and the connected devices are called slaves, with 1:many processing being common.
+The IC that controls the connected devices is called the master, and the connected devices are called slaves.
+It's common to process in a 1:many relationship.

 Communication Speed and Standards